Frans Masereel

-Frans Masereel (31 July 1889 – 3 January 1972) was a Flemish painter and graphic artist who worked mainly in France, known especially for his woodcuts focused on political and social issues, such as war and capitalism.
+Frans Masereel (31 July 1889 – 3 January 1972) was a Belgian painter and graphic artist who worked mainly in France.
+He is known especially for his woodcuts which focused on political and social issues, such as war and capitalism.
 He completed over 40 wordless novels in his career, and among these, his greatest is generally said to be Passionate Journey.

 Masereel's woodcuts influenced Lynd Ward and later graphic artists such as Clifford Harper, Eric Drooker, and Otto Nückel.

 Biography

 Upbringing

-Frans Masereel was born in the Belgian coastal town Blankenberge on 31 July 1889, and at the age of five, his father died.
+Frans Masereel was born in the Belgian coastal town Blankenberge in West Flanders on 31 July 1889, and at the age of five, his father died.
 His mother moved the family to Ghent in 1896.
 She met and married a physician with strong Socialist convictions, and the family together regularly protested against the appalling working conditions of the Ghent textile workers.

 Education

 At the age of 18 he began to study at the École des Beaux-Arts in the class of Jean Delvin.
+His culture, first revolutionary and then anti-militarist, was shaped by reading Russian works such as those of Kropotkin, translated by his Aunt Fanny.
 In 1909, he visited England and Germany, which inspired him to make his first etchings and woodcuts.
 In 1911 Masereel settled in Paris for four years and then emigrated to Switzerland, where he worked as a graphic artist for journals and magazines.